Staff Page - David Musliner

 David Musliner

-dmusliner at sift dot info
+dmusliner at sift dot net

 For his Ph.D. dissertation, Dr. Musliner designed and implemented the Cooperative Intelligent Real- Time Control Architecture (CIRCA), one of the first AI planning and control architectures capable of reasoning about and interacting with dynamic, hard real-time domains.
 CIRCA is designed to make rigorous safety guarantees about its plans, using formal verification methods to ensure that its plans avoid predicted failures while also achieving system goals.